GEMCityGirl/ReadabilityStudio/README.md

 ## Building

 The first time that you build, you may receive LaTeX errors about missing \*.sty files during the help build phase.
-Re-try the `cmake --build . --target all` command a few times until these go away.
+Re-try the `cmake --build . --target all  -j 4` command a few times until these go away.

 This happens because numerous \*.sty files need to be installed and the installation process times out occasionally.
 Once you have these files installed, this won't be an issue when rebuilding later.